-SideCar is one of those features that proved to be a major motivating factor for many users to get on the iPadOS beta bandwagon.
+Sidecar is one of those features that proved to be a major motivating factor for many users to get on the iPadOS beta bandwagon.
 You no longer need a third-party app to achieve this and users are taking notice.

 Having your iPad display double up as an extra monitor for your Mac running macOS Catalina is awesome!
-This brand new feature in iPadOS is easy to setup and use.
+This brand new feature in iPadOS is easy to set up and use.

-If you are having issues setting up your iPad as a SideCar display device following update to iPadOS, take a deep-dive into our detailed SideCar troubleshooting guide.
+If you are having issues setting up your iPad as a Sidecar display device following update to iPadOS, take a deep-dive into our detailed Sidecar troubleshooting guide.

-iMessage, FaceTime, eSIM and other communication issues on iOS 13 and iPadOS
+Communication problems: iMessage, FaceTime, eSIM and other communication issues on iOS 13 and iPadOS

-Apple includes a few new features for iMessage and FaceTime with iOS 13 and iPadOS, including eSIM and dual SIM support for both phone numbers, better searching in Messages, and a new user profile section that allows you to choose who you want to share your name and/or photos with.
+Apple includes a few new features for iMessage and FaceTime with iOS 13 and iPadOS, including eSIM and dual SIM support for both phone numbers, better searching in Messages, and a new user profile section that allows you to choose who you want to share your name or photos with.